 #10.
 Sandstone 3D Printing Filament

 Sandstone 3D printer filament is another great material that will give you a unique output.
 It combines fine chalk powder with PLA to provide you the color and texture similar to a stone.
+Also, it sticks well on the print bed and doesn’t need a heated bed.

 With Sandstone 3D printer filament, you can produce different surface characteristics either smooth or rough by changing the extrusion temperature while 3D printing.
 If you are looking for printing filaments with a unique sandstone finish, this is the material you need.